TedSongjh/CSE599-fianl-project/README.md

 flat.drivable_surface	|	-
 flat.ego	|	-

-**Use Custom datasets on Detectron2**
+**3. Use Custom datasets on Detectron2**
 After made the dataset reader, I register the nuimages_test and nuimages_train dataset and metadata in [builtin.py](https://github.com/TedSongjh/CSE599-fianl-project/blob/main/builtin.py).
 Because the nuImages don't have built in evaluator.
 I choose to use COCO InstanceSegmentation evaluator in the following part, so I load these two dataset by COCO format.
-And the instances detail information is in the chart below.
+So I have to convert the CRUW dataset format to COCO format, by changing object information schema, segmantation map to bitmask and bounding box format.
+Also, because CRUW dataset sensor setup only have dual camera facing front, I filter out all the samples facing other direction in nuImages.
+This part is also in [nuimages.py](https://github.com/TedSongjh/CSE599-fianl-project/blob/main/nuimages.py).The instances detail information is in the chart below.

 |   category    | #instances   |   category    | #instances   |   category    | #instances   |
 |:-------------:|:-------------|:-------------:|:-------------|:-------------:|:-------------|